1-800-712-4357

 • Bleeding disorders

-Please note: there are many circumstances that could make a medication abortion unsafe, and only a few are listed here.
+Please note: there are a variety of circumstances that could make a medication abortion unsafe, and only a few are listed here.
 Your licensed medical provider will be able to discuss your situation with you.

 If, during an ultrasound, the medical team finds that your baby is older than you think he/she is, the difference in age may affect your decision.
 Further, a medication abortion could be very dangerous for you if your pregnancy is further along than you know.8